smmaskarim/Statistics/README.md

-This is about "Statistics for Data Science with Python".
+This is about "Statistics for Biological Data Analysis".